alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 - What if they make negative comments?
 - What if they were right?

-Until I realized that most criticism comes from people who aren't even trying -- people who rather judge than take action themselves.
+Until I realized that most criticism comes from people who aren't even trying.
+People who rather judge than take action themselves.

-It costs nothing to criticize — to sit back, point out flaws, and say how things should have been done differently.
+It costs nothing to criticize.
+To sit back and poke holes in others' efforts.
+To say how things should have been done differently.

 Staying on the sidelines is easy.

 Stepping into the arena takes courage.
 To build.
 To begin.
 To take a chance on something that might not succeed.

-I've come to greatly respect those who try -- even if it's not perfect.
-I find myself rooting for those who dare to put themselves out there and go after something real.
+I've come to greatly respect those who try.
+Even if it's not perfect.
+Lately, I find myself rooting for those who dare to put themselves out there and go after something real.

 ## Dare Greatly